Hircinus/pixel/docs/Usage.md

 ### Grid

-Pixel's grid is built using mobile-first flexbox that can be easily applied using a series of classes, as shown in the example below (take note of the very Bootstrap-esque column naming system; very familiar):
+Pixel's grid is mobile-first and can be easily applied using a series of classes, as shown in the example below:
 ```html
 <div class="container">
   <div class="row justify-center">